khong1127/hatch/context/design/concepts/Commenting/testing.md/steps/response.84211149.md

       "Query: _getComment(" + commentId + ") Result:",
       getCommentResult3,
     );
-    assertEquals(
+    // The query explicitly returns { error: string } when not found, so this check is still valid. assertEquals(
       (getCommentResult3 as { error: string }).error,
       `Comment with ID '${commentId}' not found.`,